nus-cs2030s/2021-s2/docs/11-overriding.md

 String s = "Circle c is " + c;
 ```

-You will see that `s` now contains the string "Circle c is Circle@1ce92674` (the seemingly gibberish after `@` is the reference to the object and so your result will be different).
+You will see that `s` now contains the string "Circle c is Circle@1ce92674 " (the seemingly gibberish text after @` is the reference to the object and so your result will be different).

 What happened here is that the `+` operator sees that one of the operands is a string but the other is not, so it converts the one that is not a string to a string by calling its `toString()` method automatically for us.
 This is equivalent to[^1]
 ```Java